MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-laps-troubleshooting-guidance.md

 Windows LAPS reads the local administrator's name from Group Policy or the Intune setting **Name of administrator account to manage**.
 If this setting isn't configured, it will look for the local account with a security identifier (SID) ending with 500 (administrator).
 If Windows LAPS can't find the account, Event ID 10013 is logged.

-In the current version of Windows LAPS, there's no feature for creating the managed user by using Windows LAPS.
+In the current version of Windows LAPS, there's no feature to create the managed user.

 ### Resolution